brian-team/brian/README.txt

 All operating systems: run 'python setup.py install' from the download folder.

-Windows: You can run the installer exe file, but note that this is a pure
+Windows: You can run the installer exe file.
-         Python version without compiled C extensions.
-You can manually compile them by following the instructions in the documentation (see "Advanced concepts/Compiled code").

 ==== Extras ================================================================